Easy One Pan Jambalaya

 Dutch oven

-Yes, andouille sausage is traditional for jambalaya recipes, but kielbasa, chicken sausage, or even turkey sausage can be used.
+Yes, andouille sausage is traditional for jambalaya recipes, but kielbasa, chicken sausage, or even turkey sausage can be used here.

-Yes, jambalaya recipes are flexible.
-Replace shrimp with chicken, turkey, or extra sausage for a quick jambalaya variation.
+Yes, jambalaya recipes are incredibly flexible and forgiving.
+Replace the shrimp with chicken, turkey or extra sausage for a quick jambalaya variation.

 Classic Louisiana hot sauces like Crystal or Tabasco pair best with homemade jambalaya for authentic flavor.